|

 Battery and USB power

 The Mobius internal battery and optional capacitors shown above (four super capacitors wired in series) both serve to activate camera when powered on and save last recorded file when powered off.
-Both charge when connected to
+Both charge when connected to external power, typically 5v from a USB power source or computer.

-Shown at left and below is the external battery used with VisorCam (illustrated in next section, below).
-This unit is equipped with its own battery management board (BMS) which is matched with battery to safely maintain and charge this specific battery.
-In this case, we have a
+Shown at left and below is a rechargeable battery in a camera equipped with its own battery management board, matched with battery to safely maintain and charge lithium-ion batteries.
+In this case, we have a 1000mAh (1A) lipo battery connected to a TP-4056 battery management board providing charge functions.

-DashCam, or battery-powered and portable ActionCam?
+Hard-wired DashCam, or battery-powered and portable ActionCam?
 Tough choice.
 Why not do both?
 8^)

 Mobius programmable FHD